-Thermal shutdown is a built-in self protection to limit junction temperature and prevent damage due to overheating.
+Thermal shutdown is a built-in self protection to limit junction temperature and prevent damages due to over heating.
 Thermal shutdown turns off the device when the junction temperature exceeds 160°C typically to prevent further power dissipation and temperature rise.
-Junction temperature reduces after thermal shutdown.
-The LM43603-Q1 restarts when the junction temperature drops to 150°C.
+Junction temperature will reduce after thermal shutdown.
+The LM43601-Q1 attempts to restart when the junction temperature drops to 150°C.